 Nicholas Marino is the Founder and Editor of the AlphaEyeCharts.
-He is a 25-year-old graduate of Fairfield University and current Analyst.
+He is a 26-year-old graduate of Fairfield University and current Analyst.
 He loves everything and anything financial markets related.
 His first interest in Finance was peaked when he won The Stock Market Game™, a virtual stock trading competition, in the 7th grade against hundreds of other students in his schools’ surrounding counties.

 In college, he majored in Finance at the Dolan School of Business and held internships at a Boiler Room firm to the New York Stock Exchange and Wells Fargo Securities.
 He came across the subject of Technical Analysis in 2013, his sophomore year, following a presentation by Fairfield alumnus JC Parets and has been hooked since.
 Analyzing stock charts, reading about the subject, and investing his own capital are all parts of his market pastime.
-He is currently pursuing the Chartered Market Technician (CMT) designation and is a Level II Candidate.
+He is currently pursuing the Chartered Market Technician (CMT) designation and is a Level III Candidate.

 Nick has been an active member on StockTwits since November 2013 and Twitter since August 2017.
 His profiles can be found here and here.
 He started writing longer reports for friends and manages an actively traded account for his family.
 He wrote for SeeItMarket for nearly 2 years starting in February 2017.
 His articles can be found here.
-As of 2019, Nick began writing for TheChartReport and his work can be found here.
+In 2019, Nick wrote for TheChartReport and his work can be found here.
 The purpose of his writing is to dive deeper in his analysis than 140/280 characters allowed on social media, and let others understand his thought process as well as track his progress.
 Nick also began writing a free email newsletter in November 2018 where he discusses opportunities he is not publicly talking about.
 If you would like to receive these letters, you can sign up here.

 Nick is a product of the financial social media crowd.
 As an absolute newbie, he was lucky enough to be exposed to important concepts such as risk management, supply & demand, and avoiding all financial news through everyone he followed since he began trading his own capital in October of 2015.